n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.actionnetwork.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Action Network
+title: Action Network node documentation
 description: Documentation for the Action Network node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 priority: medium
 ---

-# Action Network
+# Action Network node

 Use the Action Network node to automate work in Action Network, and integrate Action Network with other applications. n8n has built-in support for a wide range of Action Network features, including creating, updating, and deleting events, people, tags, and signatures.